World Cup TV coverage FAQ: Answering questions about Russia 2018 TV schedule

 A: Every single game will be shown live in the United States.
 According to Telemundo, 56 of the 64 games will be shown live on Telemundo while the remaining eight matches will be on Universo.
-FOX Sports will televise all of the games across its network of channels including FOX, FS1, FS2 and FOX Soccer Plus.
+FOX Sports will televise all of the games across its network of channels including FOX and FS1.

 Q: Where is the World Cup TV schedule?

 A: We’ve created a World Cup TV schedule that combines all of the viewing options available to soccer fans in the United States.
 We’ll continue to update the World Cup TV schedule the minute that changes occur, so be sure to bookmark the page and keep on returning so you can make sure you don’t miss any games.

 Q: What are the kickoff times for the World Cup 2018 games?

 A: Since Russia is hosting the games and the country has a significant time zone difference with the United States, the kick-off times aren’t optimal for viewers in the States.
 Here’s the complete list of World Cup kickoff times.
 Most games will be at 8am, 11am and 2pm.

 Q: How much World Cup coverage will each network have?

 A: Telemundo will have 17 hours of 2018 World Cup coverage per day, which will total over 500 hours of World Cup-related programming across Telemundo and Universo as well as more than 1,000 hours of original content across Telemundo Deportes’ digital platforms.